thetawavegame/thetawave-legacy/README.md

 # Space Shooter

+# Project Introduction

-This game was made with the [amethyst](https://amethyst.rs/) engine.
+This game was made with the [Amethyst](https://amethyst.rs/) engine.
 It is inspired by games like Raiden and The Binding of Isaac.
 Checkout my development journey on my [youtube](https://www.youtube.com/watch?v=OtN5vL80u4Q&list=PL4Dmmk1VXA5p0tVmxNUr8j0ly5ERbL1hN) channel and my write-up about using Amethyst on my [website](https://micronote.tech/2019/06/Space-Shooter-Game/).

+# Game Introduction

+In this game you control a spaceship.
+Your goal is to defend an objective from the incoming invasion of enemy spaceships while not running out of health in the process.
+You can shoot the enemies with your spaceships blasters or ram into them with your barrel roll dealing damage to yourself in the process.
+How long can you last?

 ![Alt text](https://giant.gfycat.com/GreenWindingAltiplanochinchillamouse.gif)

 # To Run

 Clone this repository and enter `cargo run` in the root of its directory.
+There is currently no metal integration, so it must be run on Windows or Linux.

 # Controls